8cH9azbsFifZ/hangboard/README.md

 ## Backend
 + Running on a Raspberry Pi.
-+ Every task is running as a microservice and communicating the the frontend using websockets.
++ Every task is running as a microservice and communicating to the frontend using websockets.

 ## Software Used
 - Python Flask for Web App